 Food Processing, Packing and Manufacturing Division

-The Food Processing, Packing and Manufacturing Division represents more than 350,000 industrial and processing workers in the meatpacking, food processing, chemical, garment and textile, and distilled spirits industries.
+The Food Processing, Packing and Manufacturing Division represents more than 350,000 industrial and processing workers in the meatpacking, food processing, chemical, garment and textile.

 Global Strategies Department

 Through the Global Strategies Department, the UFCW plays a premier leadership role in reaching out and fostering solidarity with labor unions around the world to the collective benefit of all workers.

 The Legal Department’s main concern is securing the protections that employees are entitled to under law, while working to find new ways to advance the interests of UFCW members and all working people.